 From March 13 to May 22, 2005, Come-Back, a group exhibition with Thomas Galler, L.A.
-Raeven, Sven’t Jolle, Andro Wekua, curated by Hilde Teerlinck.
+Raeven, Sven’t Jolle, Andro Wekua, and a project room with Italo Zuffi, curated by Hilde Teerlinck.

 The artistic production presented here deals again with themes such as melancholy, the construction of identity, and nostalgia, which are closely linked to memory and personal experience.
 Memory becomes the raw materials for the works and is involved in an ongoing process of transformation.
 These works are united by an underlying sentiment of solitude which finds its expression in a search for beauty and wonder or, on the contrary, in a search for the disturbing and for failed utopias.
 The four approaches presented in this exhibition examine this question from very different angles, but certain parallels can be established.
 This exhibition is an opportunity for these four artistic points of view to meet for the second time at CRAC Alsace in Altkirch.